Maine Trail Crew Volunteers

 Join the Maine Trail Crew and work on some of the most pristine, remote sections of Maine’s Appalachian Trail.
 Help preserve this precious and wild resource for future generations of hikers.
 An enthusiastic staff awaits your arrival and is looking forward to building trail with you.

 Work, hike and live in some of the wildest places left in the Eastern U.S. Projects focus on rebuilding and restoring heavily impacted sections of the Appalachian Trail.
 Crews utilize Griphoist® rigging equipment, and hand tools to build stone steps, waterbars and retaining walls to repair the Appalachian Trail.

 Persons of age 18 or older – of all backgrounds – are welcome.
 Enthusiasm, good health, energy and adaptability are vital.
 Willingness to follow instructions, comply with safety rules, and share camp chores is essential.
 Experience helps, but we teach trail skills here.

-- Transportation to and from Bangor International Airport and Bus Depot
+- Transportation to and from Bangor International Airport and Bus Terminals

 - Tents and packs are provided if needed

 - All meals are provided, including off time between work sessions

 - Make new friends